 1. Anti-Aging Properties

 Rosehip oil has signficant anti-aging benefits for your face.
-Super light and non-greasy, the anti-aging benefit comes from its high antioxidants and the oil’s ability to penetrate into deeper layers of the skin.
-The vitamin C and vitamin A, in particular, stimulate collagen production.
-Because vitamin A has small molecules, it allows deeper penetration into the skin and improves the skin’s moisture levels — thus reducing wrinkles and fine lines.
+Super light and non-greasy, the anti-aging benefit comes from its high antioxidant content and the oil’s ability to penetrate into deeper layers of the skin where it can improve moisture levels and reduce visible signs of aging.

-For those who are seeking to avoid chemicals and Botox, rosehip oil may be perfect because of its skin rejuvenating properties of vitamin C and lycopene.
+For those who are seeking to avoid chemicals and Botox, rosehip oil may be perfect because of its skin rejuvenating properties of vitamin C, vitamin A and lycopene.
 This makes it a safer solution to repair the skin’s surface and restore elasticity.

 2. Protection from Age Spots

-3. Helps With Eczema and Reduces Scarring from Acne
+3. Helps With Stretch Marks and Reduces Acne Scarring

-The essential fatty acids found in rosehip oil can help get rid of scars and reduce the effects of eczema by promoting skin regeneration.
-Essential fatty acids are emollients, which improve the skin’s flexibility and permeability and help the skin repair itself.
+The essential fatty acids found in rosehip oil can help get rid of scars and reduce the appearance of stretch marks by promoting skin regeneration.
+When applied topically, the essential fatty acids act as emollients helping to soften the skin while also increasing hydration.
+(7)

 4. Boosts the Immune System